 ** The 3-digit (e.g. EOS 600D) and 4-digit (e.g. EOS 1200D) Canon EOS camera do not have a selectable silent mode, but this feature is included and is permanently on when Live View is selected.
 More information from Charles Krebs and Canon USA.

-*** The Canon EOS 60D has been reported to have a vibration problem in silent mode.
+*** The Canon EOS 60D and 80D have been reported to have a vibration problem in silent mode.

 Most of the Olympus equipment can be fitted to a Canon EOS or Olympus E-series body using readily-available adapters.
 One exception is the Auto Bellows, because the long release lever on the camera body mount hits the protruding pentaprism on the EOS and E-series bodies.
 For the EOS 40D and 600D, this problem can be fixed by using a 14 mm extension tube, while the EOS 5D Mk II needs only a 7 mm tube.
 Most Olympus E-series bodies also need a 7 mm extension tube when used with the Auto Bellows, although the E-1, E-300 and E-330 do not need a tube.

 Several manufacturers have produced digital cameras that are not SLRs but do have interchangeable lenses.
 Most of them have shallow bodies that allow Olympus OM lenses to be mounted and to focus to infinity, but most of them have sensors even smaller than APS-C. Canon make EOS M series mirrorless cameras with APS-C sensors, but have made them incompatible with remote use with EOS Utility.